Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 ![tablet navbar](/assets/images/screenshots/tablet-navbar.png)

 #### Content pages
 There are 3 pages of content.
-They each relate to a different (but potentially overlapping) category of games: games for 2 players, games for new players, and the authors favorite games.
+They each relate to a different (but potentially overlapping) category of games: games for 2 players, games for new players, and my favorite games.
 Each page contains entries on multiple games.

 ![content page for two player games](/assets/images/screenshots/content-page-screenshot.png)